 After receiving post-consumer jeans these are sent to Recover for the recycling process to begin.
 Hilaturas Ferre a neighbor factory is also involved in the recycling process.
 First the metal parts from the jeans are removed and then cutting and shredding can begin.
 The small pieces of cotton are then blended with new organic cotton fibers.
-Tejidos Royo also located in Valencia Spain is a sustainable textile manufacturer and is responsible for spinning the fibers, indigo dyeing of the yarns and finally weaving the material.

-In the end of a life cycle MUD Jeans are active by offering a repairing service which is a big part of their business model and also mission, as a sustainable circular company.
+Tejidos Royo also located in Valencia Spain n the end of a life cycle MUD Jeans are active by offering a repairing service which is a big part of their business model and also mission, as a sustainable circular company.
 For example MUD Jeans encourages their customers to repair locally and not to send their jeans to the Netherlands to be repaired.
-The way it works: the receipt will be sent to MUD Jeans when using a local seamstress - this is also a way of supporting jobs locally, as they perceive themselvs as a social enterprise company covering both the financial, social and environmental elements.
+The way it works: the receipt will be sent to MUD Jeans when using a local seamstress - this is also a way of supporting jobs locally, as they perceive themselvs as a social enterprise company covering both the financial, social and enviromental elements.